vocatan/entity-definitions/docs/golden_metrics.md

 * Provide a `title`, with a brief explanation of the query.
 * Provide a `unit`, which helps the UI make unit conversions when required.

-For example, a query result of `0.003 seconds` will most probably be converted into `3 miliseconds`.
+For example, a query result of `0.003 seconds` will most probably be converted into `3 milliseconds`.

 ```yaml
 memoryUsage: